 There were supposed to be 109 Senators to be inaugurated today, but it is possible only 107 will be inaugurated and if His Excellency Owelle Rochas Okorocha beats the deadline to secure his accreditation, then, there will be 108 of them, but what is obvious is that there will not be any Senator for Imo North Senatorial District to be inaugurated today.
 The immediate implication of this is that Imo State will be the only State in the Federation whose votes will not count in the formation of the 9th national assembly leadership.

 One of the key principles of power is that you do not stay out of the kitchen and determine how the broth is cooked.
 You must be inside the kitchen, so that if you cannot get it cooked to your taste, you may at least get it close enough or even add too much salt, so the broth becomes sour for all.
 With the present political arrangement, the Igbos are neither in the kitchen nor close to the storehouse of grains of power.
 We must give credit to the Igbo leaders of your, whose tact and wisdom saw us retain our place in the Nigerian political set-up even after fighting a civil war.

 The current political, religious, intellectual and economic leaders of the Igbo, including myself, should be ashamed that our fathers survived more than 30 harsh months of constant bombardment, blockades and persecution to emerge stronger, politically, socially and economically, yet, we seem to have caved in at the half-witted political persecution of just four years.
 We must rethink our associations and reexamine our convictions, if we aim to survive what is coming ahead.

-BY ONWUASOANYA FCC JONES, From OwerriUPDATES: Please Don't forget to Download Omokoshaban.com Mobile APP: click this link to download CLICK HERE TO DOWNLOAD OS NEWS MOBILE APP
+BY ONWUASOANYA FCC JONES, From OwerriUPDATES: Please Don't forget to Download Omokoshaban.com Mobile APP: click this link to download CLICK HERE TO DOWNLOAD OMOKOSHABAN MOBILE APP